Can sex be hot and holy at the same time?

 That’s why when you see verses like the ones this woman quoted that would naturally fall under column 2, we must read them in the light of column 1.
 It’s not that they don’t matter; it’s just that they must be viewed through the lens of an extravagant love for God and God’s extravagant love for us.

-My heart is hurting today because I truly believe that this is the root of so many marriage problems–a profound misunderstanding of God.
+My heart is hurting today because I truly believe that this is the root of what is holding back so many marriages from greatness–a profound misunderstanding of God.
 We think that what God wants is for us to be proper and right.
 But what God wants is for us to be totally sold out for Jesus!
 And that’s going to be scary, and it’s going to be a leap of faith, and it’s going to mean you’re not in control.
 But boy is it fun!

 Now let’s get back to sex for a moment.
 Think about a few of those words from column 1: